OFS/ofs.github.io/docs/hw/d5005/user_guides/ug_qs_ofs_d5005/ug_qs_ofs_d5005.md

 The OFS repositories (in [OFS](https://github.com/OFS) ) on GitHub provide the following components targeting an Intel® FPGA PAC D5005:

 - **opae-sdk**: Contains the Open Programmable Acceleration Software Development Kit source code and build scripts.
-The following submodule repositories are contained within `opae-sdk`
 - **linux-dfl**: Contains Linux kernel-level driver source code and build scripts.
 - **intel-ofs-fim**: Contains the source code, build scripts and verification suite for FPGA RTL source code
 - **ofs-hld-shim**: Contains the necessary files to generate Shim/BSP for OFS Cards, using OPAE SDK Interfaces.